coltonbooth/CoreChainDB/proposals/migrate-cli.md

 Following sub-commands should be deprecated for `localmongodb` backend.

 - `corechaindb export-my-pubkey`
-  - A BigchainDB node still has a public key but that is not BigchainDB concern.
+  - A corechaindb node still has a public key but that is not corechaindb concern.
 It is handled by Tendermint.
 - `corechaindb set-shards`
   - This was only required for `rethinkdb`.
 - `corechaindb set-replicas`